lcdsmao/blog/content/2020-05-03_synchronize-glide-loading-in-test-with-idlingresource/index.md

 ## Create Different Loading Strategy in Test and Production Flavor

 Normally, we only implement the Espresso in the test flavor.
-So using the `IdlingResourceTarget` in the production code is actually impossible.
+So using the `IdlingResourceTarget` in the production code is impossible.
 To solve this problem, let the interface to do the rescue.

 First we define a `ImageLoadStrategy` interface: